 Are There Any Foods You Should Avoid?

-For one, some folks tend to burn off a lot of calories throughout the day, and have a hard time eating enough to maintain their weight, let alone gain any.
+For one, some folks tend to burn off a lot of calories throughout the day, and have a hard time eating enough to maintain their current size, let alone gain weight.

-Adding an avocado to your salad, for example, or chomping on a high fat snack like pistachio nuts, is a simple and easy way to bump up your daily calorie intake.
+Adding an avocado to your salad, putting flaxseed oil or nut butters (such as peanut butter or almond butter) in a protein shake or smoothie, or chomping on a high fat snack like pistachio nuts, are all simple and easy ways to bump up your daily calorie intake.

 While you don’t want too much of the stuff, fat isn’t something to be feared, just as long as your overall muscle building diet is set up properly.